What’s the best upgrade for your AR-15?

 Prices accurate at time of writing

-ELF is short for Elftmann who make some of my favorite drop-in single-stage triggers that are silky smooth due to sealed ball bearings.
+ELF is short for Elftmann, who makes some of my favorite drop-in single-stage triggers that are silky smooth due to sealed ball bearings.

-The ELF SE ($162) is their most affordable line which isn’t adjustable but is rated at 3.5 lbs.
-However when I measured I got 4 lb 3 oz.
+The ELF SE ($162) is their most affordable line, which isn’t adjustable but is rated at 3lbs 5oz.
+However, when I measured, I got 4lbs 3oz.

-It comes with a shim to protect your lower because there’s two set screws you tighten to make sure the drop-in unit is not going anywhere.
+It comes with a shim to protect your lower because there are two set screws you tighten to make sure the drop-in unit is not going anywhere.

 I highly recommend putting some Blue Loctite on the screws when you’re sure you’re going with the trigger.
 Especially if you’re shooting higher recoiling rounds.